darmbrust/weatherlink/README.md

 You will want to use a x64 installer.
 It should work with either the JDK or JRE.

 For windows, the file name will be something like: OpenJDK11U-jre_x64_windows_hotspot_11.0.9.1_1.msi

+The [ip address] and [sensor id] variables are optional - and typically do not need to be specified.

 # First Run
 It should be able to auto-locate your WeatherLinkLive, so long as it is on the local network.